junxit/us-congress-code/title-15/chapter-2a/sec-77b-1.md

 ## Notes

-### Amendment of Section

-Unless otherwise provided, amendment by subtitle B (§§ 761–774) of title VII of Pub.
-L. 111–203 effective on the later of 360 days after July 21, 2010, or, to the extent a provision of subtitle B requires a rulemaking, not less than 60 days after publication of the final rule or regulation implementing such provision of subtitle B, see 2010 Amendment notes and Effective Date of 2010 Amendment note below.

 ### Amendments

 2010—Subsec. (a).
 Pub.
 L. 111–203, § 762(c)(1)(A), struck out subsec. (a) and reserved subsec. (a) designation.
 Text read as follows: “The definition of ‘security’ in section 77b(a)(1) of this title does not include any non-security-based swap agreement (as defined in section 206C of the Gramm-Leach-Bliley Act).”
 Subsec. (b).
 Pub.
 L. 111–203, § 762(c)(1)(B), substituted “(as defined in section 78c(a)(78) of this title)” for “(as defined in section 206B of the Gramm-Leach-Bliley Act)” wherever appearing.